hanhanwu/Hanhan_Conference_Notes/RetailML_Summit2021.md

     * vendor
     * MSRP (manufacturer's suggested retail price)
     * cost
-  5. Random Forest: to predict markdown
+  * Step 3 - Random Forest: to predict markdown
 * For new products which are lack of the data, their solution didn't work well on all of them.
 Of course more data the better.
 Meanwhile they check the feature importance change before and after getting more data.
 * Ads, promotions are not included in their research